 Most customers use the Standard internet plan, since it has more than enough download speed to handle streaming Netflix, YouTube, and other common uses.

 Speeds are much faster on Spectrum’s Gig and Ultra plans.
 That said, only large families, techies, and “pro” users should pay the extra money for these plans.
 Most users will be happy with Spectrum’s internet speeds on the Standard plan.

 Spectrum Download Speeds

 The speed advertised for Spectrum’s plans is the download speed.
-Spectrum’s download speeds are generally much faster than their download speeds.
-This is because cable Internet has limited bandwidth for upload speed, and most users need to download much more content than they upload.
+Spectrum’s download speeds are generally much faster than their upload speeds.
+This is because cable internet has limited bandwidth for upload speed, and most users need to download much more content than they upload.
 For users who want to stream video, having a strong download speed is most important.
-Spectrum’s download speeds are in the 60–1,000 Mbps range.
+Spectrum’s download speeds are in the 200 Mbps to 1 Gbps range.

 Spectrum Upload Speeds

 Spectrum’s upload speeds tend to be much lower than their download speeds.
-They will be higher on Ultra and Gig plan, but don’t go much beyond 35 Mbps.
-Most customers do not rely on upload speed for much, and even 10 Mbps is enough to handle upload needs like Skype video and photo sharing.
+They will be higher on the Ultra and Gig plans, but don’t go much beyond 35 Mbps.
+Most customers don’t rely on upload speed for much, and even 10 Mbps is enough to handle upload needs like Skype video and photo sharing.

 Spectrum Speeds in Context

 Spectrum’s speeds are faster than most other cable providers.
-They have been investing heavily in upgrading and expanding their hybrid fiber-coaxial cable network.
+They’ve been investing heavily in upgrading and expanding their hybrid fiber-coaxial cable network.
 By using the latest DOCSIS 3.1 technology, Spectrum is able to deliver gigabit download speeds over copper cable wires.